top of page

 Sound familiar?

-Whether it’s a state policy or a Slack message, control masquerading as leadership is what’s quietly killing momentum in workplaces, communities, and creative ecosystems.
+Whether it’s state policy or a Slack message, control masquerading as leadership is quietly killing momentum.
+This is true in workplaces, communities, and creative ecosystems.

 Why This Matters to Leaders (And Not Just Lawmakers)